Leave this site

 Not necessarily.
 You could be posted anywhere across the county.

-You will be required to successfully complete either a two year probation period on the DHEP programme, or a three year probation period on the PCDA programme.
+You will be required to successfully complete either a two-year probation period on the PCEP programme or a three-year probation period on the PCDA or PCEP-D programme.

 You'll work a rolling shift pattern that includes 'earlies', 'lates' and 'nights'.
 Each shift is around nine to ten hours.
 It does take a while to get used to the hours, and it is important to maintain your personal fitness to help you adjust.